joseluu/cat-feeder/README.md

 The web interface allows to manually operate the motor (hence feed the cat) The web interface also logs the IR detectors activity

-To avoid a stuck feed screw, the firmware does a reverse rotationn first, then a forward rotation, this has proven reliable.
+To avoid a stuck feed screw, the firmware does a reverse rotation first, then a forward rotation, this has proven reliable.
+When operating manually you need to explicitly reverse first.

+As programmed, it delivers 20g of dry cat food 4 times a day.